rwxrob/notes/Fitness/GFNats training strategy.md

 Along with training for the century length I have to prepare my body to use mostly carbs as fuel.
 Whether the intensity flips my primary energy source from fat to carb or the longer duration does I just can't do any of this unless I train my body to take in as much energy as I'm spending.
 Pretty much no casual will even think of this.
 But casuals don't sing up for the UCI categories.
 My competition will definitely be doing this.
 ## Fatigued 20-minute power

 If all I was doing was a 10-30 minute road race I might as well just train to be a sprinter.
 Once you add in all the bursting for attacking and chasing in such a race that's all it would be, an almost dangerously fast road race or criterium.
-Thankfully, these races are part of the larger century race so they will be significantly subdued by the fatigue that will have set in
+Thankfully, these races are part of the larger century race so the pace will be significantly subdued by the fatigue that will have set in but it will still be very spicy and hard.

+In one sense these things are like the longest 20-minute interval set you could imagine, 4x20 @95% with

 ### Attacking and chasing